-There are 5 learning outcomes in Service Health Improvement.
+There are 5 learning outcomes in Service Health Improvement:

-- 1. Understand health systems and health system performance: Demonstrate an understanding of a health systems approach to assessing, planning, delivering and evaluating health services - 2.
+- 1. Understand health systems and health system performance - 2.
 Demonstrate ability to assess the needs of the population - 3.
-Demonstrate ability to evaluate health services - Demonstrate ability to evaluate a service or component of a service in order to ascertain whether the service meets the needs of the population - 4.
-Quality and patient safety: - Demonstrate knowledge, understanding and practical application of quality and patient safety principles in healthcare
+Demonstrate ability to evaluate health services - 4.
+Quality and patient safety - 5.
+Quality improvement

-5. Quality improvement: